aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/layoutenumerator/_index.md

 **Returns:**
 java.lang.Object - Null if property is not available, otherwise value of the property.

- **Remarks:**

-This is currently used to get font properties of spans.
-See [Font](../../com.aspose.words/font/) class for possible properties names.
-Not all properties are supported.
 ### getClass() {#getClass}
 ```
 public final native Class<?> getClass()